 The 3rd result is Cvent – an event management software company with over 4000 employees and a focus on Enterprise events like conferences.
 They’re a breathtakingly complex app for planners who put on large events.

 I’ll be a bit snippy here and state this is a lame result.
 I don’t consider this relevant for our search query.
 Cvent is probably advertising on any search term with the word event planner in it.

 The lesson here is that if you’re advertising your event planning business, be fussy about your keywords.
 You’ll be setting your cash on fire unless you’ve thought through the search results you’ll rank for.

 The map is where we finally get to some genuinely relevant results, especially considering my intent, which was to find an event planner in Chicago for a small to mid-sized event.
 Here we see a broad range of event planners and, in my opinion, a higher degree of pertinence to my intended search.

-You absolutely need to be on Google My Business.
+You absolutely need to be on Google Business Profile.
 It’s like a shortcut to the first page in Google search results.
 And if your GMB profile rocks, then you’ll gain an advantage.

 Your Typical Organic Search Results

 At seven results down, we finally reach the “organic” search results and look, it’s PartySlate again with two results back-to-back.
 Impressive.
 It speaks to their excellent search engine optimization.
 Their website and content are optimized to “teach” Google that they’re relevant to anyone searching for an event planner in the Windy City.